A wealth of knowledge that will help you as an applicant, it’s recommended that you review all of this information.

 - Biochemistry Online Courses Accepted by SCCO: An online biochemistry course is a popular format to fulfill this prerequisite requirement, and this FAQ both recommends and explains which online courses are options.

-- Canadian Counseling: Canadian applicants have additional and sometimes varying prerequisite requirements, which this FAQ explains.
+- Canadian Semester Units and GPA Calculation: Canadian applicants have additional and sometimes varying prerequisite requirements, which this FAQ explains.

 - Curriculum Vitae or Resumé: OptomCAS requires that you compose your own Curriculum Vitae, which may also be known as a resumé, but differs in its voicing and this content.